Featured Women: Women Owners & Business Women

 LaJuanna Russell, Business Management Associates

-LaJuanna Russell possesses more than twenty years of experience in all aspects of business operations and government contracting, serving federal and state governments and international entities.
+LaJuanna Russell is one of the business professional women who possesses experience in all aspects of business operations and government contracting, serving federal and state governments and international entities.
 She has broad and deep knowledge of business administration, human resource management, and process management.

 Patricia Mitchell, Industrial Bank